-We consider that any pupil who moves school during a school year and any pupil who moves school at the end of any school year apart from the end of Year 6 or the end of Year11 is undertaking a non-standard pupil transfer.
+Any pupil who moves school during a school year and any pupil who moves school at the end of any school year apart from the end of Year 6 or the end of Year11 is undertaking a non-standard pupil transfer.

-When pupils leave the School to join another school in a non-standard manner, we send Common Transfer Files (CTFs) to their new school; we also telephone their new school to ensure that they have arrived.
-If pupils leave the School to be home-schooled, or if we cannot ascertain their whereabouts, we inform the relevant Local Education Authority.
+When pupils leave the School to join another school in a non-standard manner, Common Transfer Files (CTFs) are sent to their new school; the School also telephones their new school to ensure the pupil is on roll at their new school.
+If pupils leave the School to be home-schooled, or if their whereabouts is unknown, Bradford Education Authority is informed via Bradford Schools Online (BSO).